omi-uulm/bbb/deployment/process.md

   sec_rancher --> sec_bbb --> sec_greenlight --> sec_scalelite --> sec_coturn --> sec_monitoring --> key --> net --> server_rancher[Server Setup]
 ```

-### Server bootstrapping in OpenStack
+## Server bootstrapping in OpenStack

-To consquently apply the immutable infrastructure concept we make use of CoreOS and Ignition.
+To consequently apply the immutable infrastructure concept we make use of CoreOS and Ignition.
 Upon first boot, CoreOS applies configuration received from ignition to configure the operating system.
 This includes, files, services, network configuration, mounts and possibly more.

 The rancher server is a special case, since the via ignition bootstrapped application "Rancher" has to be configured.
 This is done by applying the rancher role, which uses curl and the Rancher API to apply this configuration.
 Here the following items are configured: